leokim0711092/Checkpoint24_ROS2_CI/README.md

 This repository focuses on establishing a continuous integration pipeline using Jenkins, streamlining the process of triggering CI workflows whenever a pull request is made to a remote repository.

 The Jenkins pipeline coordinates a sequence of vital tasks.
 Initially, it gains access to the Git repository.
 Subsequently, it proceeds to execute `docker build` to construct the image, followed by execution of `docker compose to run the container.
-Within the Dockerfile, the pipeline executes ROS1 Unit Tests to verify the functionality of the waypoint server.
+Within the Dockerfile, the pipeline executes ROS2 Google Tests to verify the functionality of the waypoint server.
 This comprehensive sequence forms the lifecycle of our CI process.

 ## Checklist of Installation